Text as data (Optional)

 dfm()

-Let’s take the DTM created by the dfm() function and look more closely at its matrix structure, using the convert() function.
+Let’s take the DTM created by the dfm() function and look more closely at its matrix structure.

 R